 Measures

+Manipulation check

-Manipulation check.
-To verify that the information had been appropriately communicated, we asked participants to respond to items that assessed informational justice (namely, the appropriateness, honesty, and adequacy of the provided information; based on Colquitt, 2001) and items that more specifically assess information clarity:
+To verify that the information had been appropriately communicated, we asked participants to respond to items that assessed informational justice (namely, the appropriateness, honesty, and adequacy of the provided information; based on Colquitt [71]) and items that more specifically assess information clarity:

+Informational justice

-Informational justice.
-This parameter was measured by using a three-item Likert scale (adapted from Li et al., 2011): “The information I received was given in: a candid and direct fashion; in an honest fashion; in an explicit fashion” (Cronbach's α = 0.93).
-We used a 1-7 scale, with 1 = "I agree to a very small extent" and 7 = "I agree to a very high extent".
+This parameter was measured by using a three-item Likert scale (adapted from Li et al. [72]): “The information I received was given in: a candid and direct fashion; in an honest fashion; in an explicit fashion” (Cronbach's α = 0.93).
+We used a 1–7 scale, with 1 = "I agree to a very small extent" and 7 = "I agree to a very high extent".

+Informational clarity

-Informational clarity.
-This parameter was measured by using a four-item Likert scale (based on Brockner, Dewitt, Grovner, & Reed, 1990): “The information in the poster and pamphlet is generally clear and understandable"; “The information about the functioning of the ED is clear”; “The information about the ten things that I need to know in the ED is clear”; “The hospital map is clear” (Cronbach's α = 0.85).
+This parameter was measured by using a four-item Likert scale (based on Brockner et al. [73]): “The information in the poster and pamphlet is generally clear and understandable"; “The information about the functioning of the ED is clear”; “The information about the ten things that I need to know in the ED is clear”; “The hospital map is clear” (Cronbach's α = 0.85).
 These items were presented only to people in the information condition.
-We used a 1-7 scale, with 1 = "I agree to a very small extent" and 7 = "I agree to a very high extent.
+We used a 1–7 scale, with 1 = "I agree to a very small extent" and 7 = "I agree to a very high extent.

-Waiting duration.
+Waiting duration

 This parameter was measured as the amount of time between the participant's arrival at the ED and the time in which he/she responded to the survey.
-It was based on two questions: “When did you arrive at the ED?” (arrival time) and “What time is it now?”(current time).
+It was based on two questions: “When did you arrive at the ED?” (arrival time) and “What time is it now?” (current time).
 The duration of the wait was calculated as the difference between the arrival time and current time.

+Procedural justice

-Procedural justice.
-This parameter was measured by using a seven-item Likert scale (adapted from Li et al., 2011, and from Gilliland et al., 2001): “The ED functions in a proper manner”; “There is order in the way the ED functions”; “I understand the order in which people are served”; “I understand why I am waiting”; “The order in which people are served is determined justly”; “The order in which people are served is determined fairly”; “The duration of the wait in the ED is determined in a just manner” (Cronbach's α = 0.92).
-We used a 1-7 scale, with 1 = "I agree to a very small extent" and 7 = "I agree to a very high extent.
+This parameter was measured by using a seven-item Likert scale [adapted from 72, 74]: “The ED functions in a proper manner”; “There is order in the way the ED functions”; “I understand the order in which people are served”; “I understand why I am waiting”; “The order in which people are served is determined justly”; “The order in which people are served is determined fairly”; “The duration of the wait in the ED is determined in a just manner” (Cronbach's α = 0.92).
+We used a 1–7 scale, with 1 = "I agree to a very small extent" and 7 = "I agree to a very high extent.